janfait/mappforce/README.md

 Before MappForce becomes operational, you have to run the */storage/run_migration.php* file.
 This will initialize the database with default settings which can be edited in UI later.
 Also, it will make a copy of the existing database and store it with a timestamp value as a separate file as a backup.
 **Remove of otherwise protect the run_migration.php file when deploying in production.** Running this script again will erase your existing database and replace it with a new instance.

-#### Folder access, Virtual Host
+#### Prevent access, configure Virtual Host

-Point your virtual host's document root into the /public folder.
-Consult your network administrator if you are not sure how to configure Virtual Hosts.
+To secure your app files, point your virtual host's document root into the /public folder.
+Consult your network administrator if you are not sure how to configure Virtual Hosts
-Make sure the sqlite database in the project /storage and storage/logs/ folder are web writeable, your hosting does not allow access to the root folder and other security settings.
+Make sure the sqlite database in the project /storage and storage/logs/ folder are web writeable, your hosting does not allow access to the root or storage folders and disable directory listing.

 #### Mod Rewrite on Apache and other .conf settings